GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

-# Exposing Public and Private endpoints
+# Exposing public and private endpoints

 GraphQL is traditionally about exposing a single endpoint, usually under `https://mysite.com/graphql`.